-“She instilled in me that community was at the heart of everything and that must we lift up each other to affect change.”
+“She instilled in me that community was at the heart of everything and that we must lift up each other to affect change.”

 Remaining true to his mother’s teaching, he began looking for a solution.
 The turning point came in 1996, when he fell in love with Prairie Rose Hyde, an American Peace Corps volunteer serving in his hometown.

 Even when the couple moved to Washington State, they took with them their love for Togo — and the idea that there must be a better way to do shea butter.

 “When we formed our first shea butter co-op 17 years ago, shea butter wasn’t available in products in the mass marketplace in the U.S. and Europe,” says Olowo-n’djo.
 “We went out of the gate with our first co-op to start helping women and preserving traditions and then we created Alaffia.”

 Producers’ cooperatives are an essential lifeline for any woman selling to the international market.
 In addition to ensuring Togolese women a voice, flexible working hours, and fair wages, they’re also gatekeepers of cultural integrity and authenticity.